Skip to content

 • Good monthly searches (50-250) = good relevance & good volume...definitely on our list.

-• Higher monthly searches (250-1,000) = really good relevance, really good volume, but you will have more competition.
+• Higher monthly searches (250-1,000) = really good relevance and really good volume, but you will have more competition.

-• Extremely high monthly searches (5,000+) = volume is way too high so your keyword is too broad.
-However, if this keyword has a high value or relevancy "to your client", then consider adding this keyword to a PPC campaign instead.
+• Extremely high monthly searches (5,000+) = volume is way too high,, so your keyword is too broad.
+However, if this keyword has a high value or relevance "to your client, " then consider adding it to a PPC campaign instead.

-MORE KEYWORD HELP: If you need a little more background on finding the best keywords then have a look at: 5 Techniques to find Longtail Keywords.
+MORE KEYWORD HELP: If you need a little more background on finding the best keywords, have a look at 5 Techniques to Find Longtail Keywords.

 2. Find Where Your Competition is Lacking

 Once you have established who you are competing with, see what information they have and - more importantly - what they are missing.
 What topics are they covering?
 How are they using the keyword?
 How do they measure up to your business or website?
-If they are similar to you, then you are in the right keyword ballpark.
+If they are similar, you are in the right keyword ballpark.
 If not, head on back to Step 1.

 3. Get Writing